German Patent and Trade Mark Office: Function and status

 The DPMA is the central authority in the field of intellectual property protection in Germany.
-Its responsibilities include the granting of patents for the registration of industrial designs, trademarks and designs, as well as for informing the public about existing industrial property rights.
-Recognised partner of the DPMA is the Patentinformationszentrum (Patent Information Centre), united in the Deutscher Patentinformationszentren e.V (German Patent Information Centres Association).
+Its responsibilities include the granting of patents for the registration of industrial designs, trademarks and designs, as well as informing the public about existing industrial property rights.
+A recognised partner of the DPMA is the Patentinformationszentrum (Patent Information Centre), united in the Deutscher Patentinformationszentren e.V (German Patent Information Centres Association).

 The legal basis of the German Patent and Trademark Office is § 26 of the Patentgesetz (German Patents Act).